tiagomonteiro0715/pessoa/README.md

 Important for EU contries to develop their own AI to show iniciative and many other things.
 Howecver, as of mid 2026, AI is now a lot more around the mdoels than actually in the models itselfs.

+Explain a,so how puprohect.toml with uv allows many versions of libraries and less problems in installing thimgs.

 Does not make sense ti create many endpoints for APIs or more details of the frontedn doen with streamlit. this is an template only

 In addition, remeber we are now in infrasturcurre and building around AI not AI iteself leave that for orgazations with those capabilities.